| Southern

 was named "Waw Gwin Gwin" the Native American name for rushing waters

 for the hotel's 208 foot waterfall.
+This

 grand hotel has been lovingly restored to perfection.
 The hotel